Cadenza Conversations

 Multi-Day Scholar Symposiums on Classical Music

-Deep, Unbounded Dialogue
+Unbounded Dialogue

 Cadenza Conversations are small-group, multi-day gatherings designed for those who crave deep, unhurried discussions about classical music and its connections to history, philosophy, and the human experience.
 These sessions, inspired by Socratic Dialogues and historical salon gatherings, bring together musicians, scholars, authors, and curious thinkers for rich, thought-provoking exchanges.